aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 2022-10-28T08:24:45.136Z        INFO    controller.provisioning Waiting for unschedulable pods  {"commit": "37c8653"}
 ```

-The inference pod should be scheduled on the node provisioned by Karpenter:
+The inference pod should be scheduled on the node provisioned by Karpenter.
+Check if the Pod is in it's ready state:

 ```bash timeout=360
 $ kubectl -n aiml wait --for=condition=Ready --timeout=5m pod/inference